apache/pekko/docs/src/main/paradox/common/circuitbreaker.md

 the site that use the functionality unavailable, or perhaps show some cached content as appropriate while the breaker is open.

-The Akka library provides an implementation of a circuit breaker called
+The Pekko library provides an implementation of a circuit breaker called
 @apidoc[CircuitBreaker] which has the behavior described below.

 ## What do they do?